ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Harmomancer/5th Level/Score Roll.md

 - **Components**:
 	- Kinetic
 - **Duration**:
-	- Instant.
+	- Until rest.
 - **Effects**:
-	- A target you touch rolls 5d6, they then drop the lowest two dice and note the result.
-They do this a total of six times, once for each ability score.
-Once they have six results, each ability score becomes one of the results of their choice.
-This change is permanent.
+	- You give a creature you touch random modifiers on all of their ability scores.
+For every ability score, they roll 1d6 and flip a coin to generate a modifier.
+If the coin is heads the modifier is positive, if it is tails, it is negative.
+The strength of the modifier is the result of the 1d6.
+This modifier lasts until the creature takes a rest.
+		- You have no choice in which modifier affects which ability score when generating modifiers.
 - **Upcasting:**
 	- You cannot upcast this psycast.